townsfolk/gradle-templates/README.md

 # Gradle Templates Plugin

-> Note: this project is in the process of being transitioned to a new caretaker.

 ## Introduction

 The Gradle Templates plugin helps you get started using Gradle by providing convenient tasks for creating new projects that work with the Gradle build system.